If you're a man, roaming the streets past midnight, watch out for La Viudita Negra!

 Russia's Version of La Viuda Negra, The Limping Widow

-Now this isn’t a Latin American story, but apparently there is a Russian movie called the widow, based on their legend “the Limping Widow”.
+There is a Russian movie called the widow, based on their legend “the Limping Widow”.
 In which a woman kills her husband out of spite, and then in punishment, the townsfolk broke her legs and threw her body in the forest.
 Eventually, she died there and they say that she is still in that forest, walking with a limp due to her broken legs, but she will not permit anyone that enters to leave.
 The forest is supposedly the St. Petersburg forest and more than 300 people have gone missing there.
-I wouldn’t recommend the movie because it has terrible reviews and also, it’s in Russian, which I don’t know.
-But I found the legend very interesting.
+I wouldn’t recommend the movie because it has terrible reviews.